antoine3000/dok-antoine/content/fabac-assignments/2020-02-09-computer-aided-design/_index.md

 ![schema](schema-making.png)

 I used Inkscape to draw a basic but vector schema of my project.
 I did not have a good experience with this software: I had a few bugs, the software crashed several times, the manipulation of the vectors was not precise.
 Surely I need to spend more time on it, maybe to tweak it a bit, because the community behind the software seems to agree that it has great potential.
-Next time, I'll try a Python script experiment, an area where Inkscape seems very interesting.
+Next time, I will try a Python script experiment, an area where Inkscape seems very interesting.

 ![schema](schema.png)